nasa/fprime/docs/getting-started.md

 ![USB GPS Hardware](img/usb-gps.jpg)

 This quick-start guide will show how to integrate one of these GPS receivers with the F' framework by wrapping it in a Component and defining commands, telemetry, and log events.
-Finnaly, we will modify the reference Topology to include this new component such that we can downlink our telemetry to the F' supplied ground station (GSE).
+Finally, we will modify the reference Topology to include this new component such that we can downlink our telemetry to the F' supplied ground station (GSE).

 **Note:** all the sample files, and a working deployment are available at [https://github.com/LeStarch/fprime/tree/gps-application](https://github.com/LeStarch/fprime/tree/gps-application).